Choosing the Right Website Package

 Pro Tip: Factor in ongoing support and post-launch services like updates, security checks, and performance monitoring, which may or may not be included in the initial cost.

-Step 4: Prioritize SEO and User Experience (UX)
+Step 4: The importance of SEO and User Experience (UX)

 No matter how stunning your website looks, if it’s not optimised for search engines or it provides a poor user experience, it won’t serve its purpose and you'll have wasted you money!